Long Beach Convention and Entertainment Center: Long Beach Arena

 Iron Maiden performed four consecutive shows during their World Slavery Tour on March 14–17, 1985.
 The show on the 15th was recorded and released as a double live-album, entitled Live After Death.

 The arena was also one of the sites of the 1986 and 1990 NCAA Men's Division I Basketball Championship Rounds of 64 and 32.
 The teams that played at the arena in 1986 included Maryland, Pepperdine & UNLV.
 Maryland's Len Bias played his final collegiate game at the arena on March 16, 1986, in a loss to UNLV in the Round of 32.
 In 1990, the Loyola Marymount Lions, an 11 seed, defeated New Mexico State and then trounced the 3 seed and defending champion Michigan Wolverines by 34 points on their way to an Elite 8 appearance, just days after the on-court death of their star player Hank Gathers in the West Coast Conference tournament.
 Teammate Bo Kimble (a right-handed player) famously shot his first free throw in each game left-handed as a tribute to Gathers.
 The arena was also the site of the Big West Conference men's basketball tournament from 1989 to 1993.
 It was the home court for Long Beach State's men's basketball team for several seasons in the 1970s and 1980s.

 Run–D.M.C. performed during their Raising Hell Tour on August 17, 1986, with Whodini, LL Cool J, The Beastie Boys and The Timex Social Club as their opening acts.
 The show made news worldwide when gang fights broke out between the Long Beach-based Insane Crips and the Los Angeles-based Rollin 60's Crips within the audience, with 42 reported injuries during the incident.

 Iron Maiden, Motörhead, Dio performed at Long Beach Arena on August 25, 2003.

 From 2009 to 2016, the FIRST Robotics Competition Los Angeles Regional was held at the Long Beach Arena.

 On July 1 and 2, 2017, the arena hosted New Japan Pro-Wrestling's G1 Special in USA shows, which marked the company's first independently promoted shows in the United States.

 In October 2018, PFL 9, a mixed martial arts event was held at the arena.

 During the COVID-19 pandemic in California, the Arena was converted into a medical facility but was never utilized.

+The arena hosted the General Conference of the United Pentecostal Church International from October 1 to October 4, 2024.
+By September 23, over 13,000 people had registered for the event.

 The Fox game show Game of Talents is filmed at the arena.

+The arena has hosted various entertainment and professional and college sporting events, most notably the volleyball events of the 1984 Summer Olympic Games.
 The arena will also host handball during the 2028 Summer Olympics.
+Projects totaling $50 million are planned for the Convention Center.